Russia-Ukraine: What to know about Europe's security crisis

 WHAT’S HAPPENING ON THE GROUND IN EASTERN UKRAINE?

-Convoys of armored vehicles were seen rolling across the Ukraine’s separatist-controlled territories late Monday.
-It wasn’t immediately clear if they were Russian but NATO chief Jens Stoltenberg said Tuesday that “we saw last night that further Russian troops moved into the Donbas into parts of Donetsk and Lugansk.”
+Convoys of armored vehicles were seen rolling across Ukraine’s separatist-controlled territories late Monday.
+It wasn’t immediately clear if they were Russian, but NATO chief Jens Stoltenberg said Tuesday that “we saw last night that further Russian troops moved into the Donbas into parts of Donetsk and Lugansk.”

 A vaguely worded decree signed by Putin late Monday cast his order for troops in the separatist territories as an effort to “maintain peace.”

-On Tuesday, Russian lawmakers gave Putin permission to use military force outside the country — a move that could presage a broader attack on Ukraine after the U.S. said an invasion was already underway there.
+On Tuesday, Russian lawmakers gave Putin permission to use military force outside the country — a move that could presage a broader attack on Ukraine after the U.S. said an invasion was already underway.

 British Prime Minister Boris Johnson told U.K. lawmakers that Russian tanks were already in eastern Ukraine.